patrick-lafferty/saturn/README.md

 ## Userspace

-Saturn's userspace will be designed for a graphical environment, using a tiled compositing window manager.
-It, the UI framework and text renderer are still being designed.
+Saturn's userspace will be designed for a graphical environment, using a tiled compositing window manager called Apollo.
+Apollo currently supports multiple tiles (application windows) in a container that can be split either horizontally or vertically.
+Containers can be nested inside other containers, allowing you to divide up the screen however you want.
+You can find Apollo in src/services/apollo.

 ## Testing